icon-project/centralized-relay/README.md

 ## Prerequisites

 - **Go Language**: Version 1.21.0 or higher.
 Make sure to have Go properly installed and configured on your system.
-   For detailed installation instructions, visit the [Go Installation Guide](https://go.dev/doc/install).
+   For detailed installation instructions, please visit the [Go Installation Guide](https://go.dev/doc/install).

 - **GNU Make**: This is an essential build automation tool used to compile and build the project from source files.
    GNU Make streamlines the process of generating executables and other non-source components of the program.